ManikantaRaju/Arduino_TFT_Resistive_2.4Inch/README.md

-This is a frok of the original library https://github.com/JoaoLopesF/SPFD5408
+This is a fork of the original library https://github.com/JoaoLopesF/SPFD5408

 #SPFD5408 Library